MaSe69/dssb/md/32_Julia_Vis/julia_vis_11_references.md

 There are libraries to enable the use of Vegalite from Pandas.

-# Gadfly.jl
+## Gadfly

-[Gadfly.jl](http://gadflyjl.org/stable/) is a system for plotting and visualization written in Julia.
+[Gadfly](http://gadflyjl.org/stable/) is a system for plotting and visualization written in Julia.
 Apparently, there is not readily available library to use it from Python.

-## Makie.jl
+## Makie

 [Makie](https://github.com/JuliaPlots/Makie.jl) points out its interactive capabilities.